 Road to Yarra Ranges National Park

-Yarra Ranges National Park begins right at Healesville.
-The road starts climbing and soon there is a lookout where you get a view of the vast lake of Maroondah Reservoir.
+The forest of Yarra Ranges National Park begins right at Healesville.
+Then the road starts climbing and there comes a lookout over a vast lake called Maroondah Reservoir.

-Drive further and you will pass a picnic area along a small river.
-From that picnic area there is a path leading up to another picnic place Tom Tom Picnic Ground.
-We however didn’t take the path but continued driving along the road up to Tom Tom.
+Driving further there is a picnic area along a small river.
+From this picnic area there is a path to another picnic spot called Tom Tom Picnic Ground.
+Alternatively you can continue driving up to Tom Tom which we did.

-And from Tom Tom we turned back after walking a bit in the forest that had very high trees.
+Then, from Tom Tom we turned back after walking a bit in the forest that only had incredibly high trees.
+They were Giant mountain ash trees.

-The giant mountain ash tree is the world’s highest flowering tree.
-Giant mountain ash trees grow 1oo metres high.
-It was surprising how high these giant trees were and I felt really small and unimportant among them.
+The giant mountain ash tree is the world’s highest flowering tree that grows 100 metres high.
+We were surprised how high these giant trees were and felt really small and unimportant below them.

 Giant mountain ash trees of Yarra Valley, Australia

-Luckily these are not the only giant mountain ash trees of the area, there are a lot more of them on both sides of the Marysville road – and everywhere in the National Park.
+Luckily those were not the only giant mountain ash trees in the region, a lot more of them exist on both sides of the Marysville road – in fact the national park is full of them!

-There’s also another popular destination where you can see mountain ash trees: the Toorangi forest which is further north.
+There’s one more popular destination where you can see mountain ash trees: the Toorangi forest further north.

-When we walked in the forest up the hill from Tom Tom Picnic Ground we had three happy rosellas following us all the way.
-But they kept a distance to us and didn’t want to come close.
+Walking uphill in the forest from Tom Tom Picnic Ground three happy rosellas started following us all which they did all the way up and back.
+However, they kept their safety distance to us and didn’t come close at all.

 Yarra Valley and Dandenong Ranges drive, Grants Picnic Ground

-But when we stopped in another place, Grants Picnic Ground in Sherbrook Forest, the rosellas came close!
-And this time there were dozens of them, Australian rosellas that we don’t have in Europe!
-And there were other birds as well around the picnic ground, cockatoos and rainbow lorrikeets.
+There on the Grants Picnic Ground all rosellas, however, came very close.
+And this time there were dozens of them, coloured Australian birds that we never see in Europe.
+Also there were other kind of birds around the picnic ground, cockatoos and rainbow lorrikeets.

 Grants Picnic Ground, Yarra Valley and Dandenong Ranges drive

-An Australian specialty are the public barbeque that anyone is free to use.
-You can find them almost everywhere in the country: on picnic grounds, in beaches and in parks in the cities.
-And people use them, a lot.
+An Australian specialty are public barbecues that anyone is free to use.
+You can find them almost everywhere in the country: picnic grounds, beaches and parks in all cities.
+And people really use them, a lot.

-Australia is a picnic country and lots of people, young and old, had come to the Dandenongs for a weekend picnic even when the weather was cool and cloudy.
+Australia is a picnic country and crowds of people, both young and old, had come here for a weekend picnic, not minding the cool and cloudy weather.

 Dandedong Ranges and Rainforest